Waliat-Bada/Data-Analysis-Portfolio/README.md

 In this project, I designed a database by firstly understanding the business requirements, then answering questions to fully design a database.

-SKILLS: Business Requirement, DATABASE, SCHEMA, RELATIONAL DATABASE
+SKILLS: Business Requirement, Database, Schema, Relational Database